Cognitive Ease is the first hotel conversion rate optimization technique Booking.com uses.

 Visitors have the feeling that they are the ones in charge of hotel selection, yet is not exactly the truth.
 For conversion reason, booking.com suggests filters and gently and firmly directs your search towards reservation.

 Adapts design and layout

 Information is organized in a logical order, every element is at the place where it should be.
 For instance, the Shopping cart and Sign In button are in the top right corner.
 As well, to get better conversion the main element of the home page is the search bar, located is in the middle.

 - Copywriting and visual elements are organized in order to make the page readable.

 Paragraphs, titles, coloring helps visitors to see the most important thing and the things booking.com wants us to see.

-Uses active verbs instead of passive, uses imperatives.
-A simple phrase in the active voice allows visitors to digest messages more easily, inciting a more positive reaction.
+For an instant, Uses active verbs instead of passive, uses imperatives.
+As a result, a simple phrase in the active voice allows visitors to digest messages more easily, inciting a more positive reaction.

 - Add additional information so guests wouldn’t need to search for the answers on other websites.

 - Pop-ups information displaced when hovering over a product.

 If you have a question, you’ll easily find the answer.